New York, USA

 He married Annie Fort, and had three children: son – George P. (c.1871), son – Joseph N. Jr. (c.1873), daughter – Blanche (c.1874).
 They lived on 847 30th Street circa 1880.
 He was an Eastern passenger agent for the middle division of the Pennsylvania Railroad's "Bee Line", and was a member of the Grand Army of the Republic Post 2, the Loyalty Legion, and the Masons.
 He was also an original member of the Military Order of the Loyal Legion of the United States (MOLLUS).

 On July 28, 1879 he filed for a United States Army Veterans Pension (Application #300436, Certificate #164287, no state listed).
 He was afflicted with disease of the spine, which saw him granted a three month vacation from it on June 1, 1884.
 He died of his affliction on September 1, 1884, the last day of his vacation.
 His funeral was held from his residence at 1936 Wallace Street.

 On April 23, 1885 his wife, Annie Abbey, filed for a United States Army Widow's Pension (Application #235972, Certificate #217605, filed in Pennsylvania).
 She died in 1893, and was interred in Section X, Lot 283 of Laurel Hill Cemetery.
-He was buried in the same plot, but was removed to Section 14, Lot 301, where he lies today in an unmarked grave.
+He was buried in the same plot, but was removed to Section 14, Lot 301, where his grave was unmarked until 2017.